Selling a House in South Carolina: Tax Implications

 What Are Some Strategies to Reduce Tax Liability When Selling My Apartment or Other Real Estate?

 Consider seller concessions, timing, or using available state law credits to minimize tax liability.
-It’s best to develop a plan with a tax expert suited to your personal situation.
+The best approach is to develop a plan with a tax expert suited to your situation.

 Key Insights